 Task Code 5.1 – Obtain Off-Site Property Access

 Off site access is required when it is necessary to conduct assessment and/or remedial activities on a property other than the actual site to determine the extent of the release and/or to remediate it.
 One off-site access agreement is allowed per property and/or scope of work (e.g. installation of off-site monitoring wells, vapor gas points, sub-slab depressurization system, off site indoor air monitoring, etc.).
 Once an access agreement has been established, communications where coordination is required with the off-site owner to notify them of an associated upcoming event shall be claimed under the task code of the actual event being performed (e.g. scheduling a sample event).
-Other correspondence` and reports sent to off-site property owners will be reimbursed under task code 2.19, Public Involvement [310 CMR 40.1400].
+Other correspondence` and reports sent to off-site property owners will be reimbursed under task code 2.19, Public Involvement [310 CMR 40.1400] or their respective report task code.

 Items covered under this task code include: